Getting Started With Medicare

-They often run their own insurance agency and many are contracted with all the major insurance companies or at least those with the most competitively priced products in your area.
+They often run their own insurance agency.
+They have contracts with the major insurance companies or at least those with the most competitively priced products in your area.
 Because the independent Medicare insurance agent or broker can work with any of the companies available, they can show you all the plans that are available to you, the prices from multiple companies and the prices from each of these companies.

 A good independent agent will work in your best interest, finding the right plan and best price for your situation.